ashlessscythe/sap-scripting/README.md

 - `windows` - For Windows COM interface integration
 - `aes-gcm` and `base64` - For secure credential encryption
 - `dialoguer` and `crossterm` - For terminal UI components
+- `toml` and `serde` - For configuration file parsing and serialization

 ## Configuration